Ireland’s Castles, Folklore, and Sea Cliffs Are Calling

 Enjoy old classics and new cocktails in Dublin

-Ireland’s capital comes with equal parts history and debauchery, both of which can be found on nearly every street corner.
-Seek out famous Dublin attractions like St. Patrick’s Cathedral and the Old Library of Trinity College; stop in for a taste of the world-famous brews and booze at the Guinness Storehouse or the Jameson Distillery; and hit up the National Leprechaun Museum of Ireland to get enchanted by Ireland’s rich folklore and legends.
-(Oh, and always be sure to pack an umbrella.)
+Ireland’s capital comes with equal parts solemn history and lively celebration, both of which can be found on nearly every street corner.
+Seek out famous Dublin attractions like St. Patrick’s Cathedral and the Old Library of Trinity College; stop in for a taste of the world-famous brews and booze at the Guinness Storehouse or the Jameson Distillery; and hit up the National Leprechaun Museum of Ireland to get enchanted by Ireland’s rich legends.
+(Oh, and always be sure to pack an umbrella and raincoat.)

-Of course, it wouldn’t be a true visit to Dublin without a night or two spent downing pints on the town, whether that be with fellow tourists from around the world in Temple Bar, or in more laid-back neighborhoods like Smithfield.
-Check out the city’s up-and-coming cocktail scene at Bar 1661, where you can try drinks inspired by poitín, a (once-illegal) spirit that’s essentially Ireland’s equivalent to moonshine.
+Of course, it wouldn’t be a true visit to Dublin without a night or two spent downing pints on the town, whether that be with fellow tourists from around the world in Temple Bar, trending neighborhoods like Camden, or in more laid-back areas like Smithfield.
+Be overwhelmed by charming tradition at the old-timey Brazen Head before moving on to a more modern cocktail atmosphere.
+Check out the city’s up-and-coming mixology scene at either The Vintage Cocktail Club or Bar 1661, where you can try drinks inspired by poitín, a (once-illegal) spirit that’s essentially Ireland’s equivalent to moonshine.

 Conquer your fear of heights along Ireland’s sea cliffs